micsthepick/jsfx_stereo_array_tools/README.md

 For developers: https://www.reaper.fm/sdk/js/js.php

 ## oversampling with subtractive enhancer
-For oversampling to work correctly, you need to copy st-oversampler.jsfx-inc from https://stash.reaper.fm/v/26656/wuff.zip
+This plugin has dependencies - For oversampling to work correctly, you need to copy st-oversampler.jsfx-inc from https://stash.reaper.fm/v/26656/wuff.zip

 ## subtractive enhancer tutorial
 This plugin takes a stereo source (presumably from a stereo omni microphone array) and artificially widens it by subtracting a delayed version of both channels from each other.